noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		  - i.e. whatever you would do when initialling a mobile app
 		    - e.g. make sure its available offline
 		  - etc
-		- installation is not complete until `oninstall` completes
+		- installation is not complete until `oninstall` handler completes
 	4. activate `onactivate` event
 		- triggers
 		  - new installation - immediately activated